jarecoo/practice/notes.md

 39. Utah’s teen suicide rate is extremely high, what are cited reasons from the victims for their suicide?
 What else gets cited as the reason?
 What does Dan Reynolds film Believer have to say about this topic?
 40. What does the trend of leaving members look like in the last few years?
 What do they cite as main reasons for leaving?
 What does the church know about this trend?
 What have they been advised to do in response?
 What have they done?
 What church-produced reports are there detailing “Faith Crisis?”
 What did LDS scholar Terryl Givens say about members leaving the church?
 41. According to the Church, what are “Uncorrelated Facts?”
+42. Name the last revelation that was applicable to non-members that made the world an objectively better place?